py4j/py4j/py4j-web/faq.rst

 Is Py4J thread-safe?
 --------------------

-Py4J itself is thread-safe, but multiple threads could access the same entry point.
-Each gateway connection is executed in is own thread (e.g., each time ``JavaGateway()`` is called in Python) so if multiple Python programs (or processes) access the same entry point, multiple threads may call the entry point's methods concurrently.
+The Java component of Py4J is thread-safe, but multiple threads could access the same entry point.
+Each gateway connection is executed in is own thread (e.g., each time ``JavaGateway()`` is called in Python) so if multiple Python programs are connected to the same gateway, i.e., the same address and the same port, multiple threads may call the entry point's methods concurrently.

 In the following example, two threads are accessing the same entry point.
 If `gateway1` and `gateway2` were created in separate processes, `method1` would be accessed concurrently.